 · Marcus Reed

-"Worth it" is doing a lot of work in that question, so let me answer it the way I would if you asked me across a workbench.
+Let me lay out the gains the way I would if you asked me across a workbench.
 I test cycling gear at Ridgeline before it goes live, which means I have mounted, loaded and abused a lot of frame bags on real rides.
 Some deserve the hype.
 Some are a waste of $30.
-This article gives you the honest pros and cons, tells you exactly who benefits and who does not, and lands on a clear verdict instead of a shrug.
+This article gives you the real gains, the two or three things worth checking on your own bike, and a clear verdict instead of a shrug.

 What a frame bag actually does